-13. These PGPs do not authorize work that would impact, affect, or otherwise degrade any cultural resource which is listed in or eligible for listing in the National Register of Historic Places.
-This includes any future sites that become listed or nominated.
+13. These PGPs do not authorize work that would impact, affect, or otherwise degrade any cultural resource which is listed in or eligible for listing in the National Register of Historic Places (NRHP).
+Activities conducted under the PGP which result in no ground disturbance will, by agreement with the USACE, not impact or effect these resources.